 Multicast networking is a “publish and forget” style of networking.
 Here, the same packets are sent to every node in the network and it is up to the receiving client to decide if they care about the data or not.
 Since the router doesn’t actually know the intended recipient, it does not require any acknowledgement of the data.
 Since lighting data is, by definition, extremely time sensitive, we really don’t need the acknowledgements and retry cycles that come with unicast.
 If we miss a packet of data, we don’t want it redelivered; instead, we just want the next packet and we will pick up there.

 We use unicast for all of our wired elements since the wired connections are very reliable and it lessens the amount of data being sent across the network.
 Perhaps multicast would work as well but why rock the boat.
-For the wireless elements, we use multicast.
-While this does mean that a lot of data is being blasted across the network, we have found it more reliable than unicast when Wi-Fi is involved.
+Up through 2017, we used multicast for the wireless elements.
+While this does mean that a lot of data is being blasted across the network, we had found it more reliable than unicast when Wi-Fi is involved.
 For a detailed explanation of why, see the case study below.

 The Great Networking Lag of 2017: A Fun and Frustrating Case Study